Mercury Brewing Company: History

 Mercury purchased Ipswich Ale brand from United States Beverage in 2003.
 This caused all Ipswich production to revert to Mercury.
 Ipswich Summer was introduced and Ipswich E.S.B. was discontinued.
 Ipswich was now available in Massachusetts, Rhode Island, and Connecticut.
 Endurance Brewing Company contracts Mercury to design a recipe and brew Endurance Pale Ale in 2004.
 Ipswich Harvest Ale was introduced as a Fall seasonal in 2005.
 Contracts grew to include Cisco Brewers Whale's Tail and Sankaty Light, Cape Ann Brewing's Fisherman Ale and Fisherman's IPA (no longer a Mercury contracted customer), and the entire Z Street portfolio.

 As of 2006, new contracts included various Opa-Opa Steakhouse and Brewpub Ales, and John Harvard's Pale Ale and Amber Ale.
 Beer production topped 9700 BBLs and 15,000 cases of soda for 2006.
 Distribution of Ipswich was expanded to parts of Pennsylvania and New York City.
 In 2007, capacity expanded with the addition of three 80BBL fermentation tanks and three 128BBL bright tanks.
 Contract work expands to include Hook & Ladder, Offshore Ale, Sherwood Forest Brewers, and Kennebec River Brewing Company.
 Ipswich distribution is expanded to all of New Jersey and New Hampshire.
 Mercury now produces 47 different beers and 19 soft drinks.
 In 2007, beer production topped 14,000 bbl (434,000 gal), a 44% increase from 2006.
 Soda production came to 1180 bbl (36,580 gal), an increase of 22% from the previous year.

 In 2009, the company accepted a contract to begin brewing the Clown Shoes Beer line at the facility.
+In 2011, Chapter 11 paperwork, was filed with the U.S. Bankruptcy Court in Boston in the first week of May, includes disputes between Ipswich Ale and Brewery Properties Group.